 Here are a couple of rules:

 Let’s say you woke up in the morning with the inability to feel fear.
 The first thing you do is go to the pet store and go and play with the snakes, which just the day before you could not even look at a picture of a snake, let alone pick one up.
 Make sure the snakes you play with are not poisonous.
 Fear and fascination are intermingled, many people who follow their thrill-seeking instincts end up unconsciously flirting with disaster.
-Now, look back at what your wrote down and ask yourself: Is it destructive?
-Will it ruin life, health, relationships?
+Now, look back at what you wrote down and ask yourself: Is it destructive?
+Will it ruin your life, health, relationships?
 If so, scribble it out.
 After reading rule two, come up with something else.

-RULE TWO: Be useful.
+RULE TWO: BE USEFUL.

 A good way to find a fear that is both fulfilling and nontoxic is to choose something that will make a positive impact in your world.
 Constructive and creative activities.
 So, would your fear have any positive effect?
 Would it enlighten you, or improve your life?
 Now would be the time to change your fear, if you would like to.

 When people frame a fear this way, their motivation usually increases and their fear feels comparatively smaller.
 Increase the positive effect of your fear.
-Of course there will still be hesitation to take action, but you know at least that it is not toxic.
+Of course, there will still be hesitation to take action, but you know at least that it is not toxic.

 STEERING THROUGH THE FEAR

 Maybe your fear is something you have to do or want to do.
 Fear often stops us from acting even though it is something we really want or need to do.
 So, here are the steps…

 You may not actually need this step, but after you write down your fear, let it resonate.
 Keep it in your mind.
 Sit with it, find a comfortable safe place in your mind for it to go.